firefly-iii/docs/docs/docs/firefly-iii/faq/docker.md

 ## The database password is wrong, but I'm 100% sure it's correct

-If you start the database container with a `MYSQL_PASSWORD` that you change later, it won't actually change in the database.
-So destroy the volume + container and start over.
+If you start the database container with a `MYSQL_PASSWORD` that you change later, it won't change in the database.
+Destroy the volume + container and start over.

 ## I get 'failed to open stream: Permission denied' on log files

-Some or all pages of your Firefly III show you an error that complains about not being able to write to stuff in the `/storage/logs` directory.
-Ultimately, this is caused by a permissions issue.
+This is caused by a permissions issue.
 Often, this is caused by cron jobs running under root, not `www-data`.

 Make sure all your Docker commands run as `www-data`, also in cron jobs: